PhilippeMarcMeyer/vanillaSelectBox/README.md

-# vanillaSelectBox v 0.59
+# vanillaSelectBox v 0.60
-### A nice select/multiselect ui with no dependency
+### A nice select/multiselect ui with no dependency and two levels support thru optgroups

 ### New : you can use the discussions page to help me improve this little tool or even suggest other plugins